 - 7.4.1 The manufacturers producing the materials and products listed in the SPS Nomenclature (refer to Table 6.1) shall be recognized by the Register on a voluntary basis.
-Recognition of the manufacturer implies confirmation by the Register document (Recognition Certificate for Manufacturer CΠИ) of the manufacturer capability to produce materials and products in compliance with the Register requirements. - 7.4.2 Recognition of the manufacturers of the SPS materials and products shall be carried out in accordance with the provisions of Sections 8 and 11, Part I "General Regulations for Technical Supervision" of the Rules for Technical Supervision during Construction of Ships and Manufacture of Materials and Products for Ships, provisions of 8.3, Part I "General Regulations for Technical Supervision" of the OGE Rules.
+Recognition of the manufacturer implies confirmation by the Register document (Recognition Certificate for Manufacturer CПИ) of the manufacturer capability to produce materials and products in compliance with the Register requirements. - 7.4.2 Recognition of the manufacturers of the SPS materials and products shall be carried out in accordance with the provisions of Sections 8 and 11 of Part I "General Regulations for Technical Supervision" of the Rules for Technical Supervision during Construction of Ships and Manufacture of Materials and Products for Ships, provisions of 8.3 of Part I "General Regulations for Technical Supervision" of the OGE Rules.

-7.5 AUDIT OF FIRMS
+7.5 RECOGNITION OF FIRMS (ORGANIZATIONS)

-7.5.1 Firms performing the activities specified in Table 7.5.1 in connection with the SPS which are subject to the Register technical supervision shall be audited by the Register for compliance with the requirements of Section 8, Part I "General Regulations for Technical Supervision" of the Rules for Technical Supervision during Construction of Ships and Manufacture of Materials and Products for Ships.
+7.5.1 Firms performing the activities specified in Table 7.5.1 in connection with the SPS which are subject to the Register technical supervision shall be recognized by the Register for compliance with the requirements of Sections 8 and 12 of Part I "General Regulations for Technical Supervision" of the Rules for Technical Supervision during Construction of Ships and Manufacture of Materials and Products for Ships.